fjtsts/freemarket_sample_51e/README.md

 - has_many :comments
 - has_many :favorite_items, dependent: :destroy
 - has_one :user_profile, dependent: :destroy
-- has_one :addresse, dependent: :destroy
+- has_one :address, dependent: :destroy

 ## user_profiles
 |Column|Type|Options|